tinuzz/wp-plugin-trackserver/readme.txt

 = What about security? =

+== Using Trackserver ==

-The plugin uses a custom Wordpress capability ('use_trackserver') to manage who can use the tracking features and manage their own tracks.
-The capability is granted to authors, editors and administrators, but not to subscribers.
-This is hardcoded for now, and (re)activation of the plugin will re-grant the capability to the three listed roles.
+The plugin uses a few custom Wordpress capabilities ('use_trackserver', 'trackserver_publish' and 'trackserver_admin') to manage the various levels of access within Trackserver:

+* To use the tracking features and manage and publish ones own tracks, the 'use_trackserver' capability is required.
+It is granted to authors, editors and administrators, but not to subscribers.
-Users who can create/edit posts can also use the [tsmap] shortcode and publish maps with their own tracks.
-In addition, administrators (and anyone else with the 'trackserver_admin' capability) can manage and publish other users' tracks.
+* To publish other people's tracks, the 'trackserver_publish' capability is required.
+It is granted to editors and administrators.
+* To manage Trackserver's options, the 'trackserver_admin' capability is required.
+Only admins get this capability by default.

+If you remove one or more capabilities from the listed roles, they will be re-granted on (re)activation of the plugin.

 Tracks can only be published in Wordpress posts or pages, and cannot be downloaded from outside Wordpress.
-Requests for downloading tracks need to have a cryptographic signature that only Wordpress can generate.
+Requests for downloading tracks need to have a cryptographic signature (called a 'nonce') that only Wordpress can generate.

 Regarding the use of apps for live tracking and uploading to Wordpress, please read the considerations about authentication above.